louiz/biboumi/doc/biboumi.1.md

   from 0 to 3.
 0 is debug, 1 is info, 2 is warning, 3 is error.
 The
   default is 0, but a more practical value for production use is 1.

+`ca_file`

+  Specifies which file should be use as the list of trusted CA when negociating a TLS session.
+By default this value is unset and biboumi tries a list of well-known paths.

 The configuration can be re-read at runtime (you can for example change the log level without having to restart biboumi) by sending SIGUSR1 or SIGUSR2 (see kill(1)) to the process.